Home maintenance log and record keeping for homeowners

 Most homeowners don't have a maintenance log.
 They have a pile of receipts, a vague memory of "sometime last spring," and a contractor's number saved under "HVAC guy."

 A home maintenance log sounds like something organized people have.
 The kind of people with labeled binders and color-coded calendars.
-But it's actually just a list of what got done, when, and by whom — and it pays for the time it takes to keep it every single time you need it.
+It's actually just a list of what got done, when, and by whom.
+It pays for the time it takes to keep it every time you need it.

 When your furnace breaks down mid-January and the tech asks when it was last serviced, you want to know the answer.
 When you sell your house, a documented service history is a genuine selling point.
 When you're trying to figure out if the water heater is still under warranty, the difference between knowing and not knowing could be $800.